 When using a visual post to market your event, alternative text can help describe that visual post and play an audio description for those who are visually impaired or anyone unable to view your marketing media.

-When marketing to communities who speak a different language, try not to rely on simple translations of your existing marketing tools.
+When marketing to communities that speak a different language, try not to rely on simple translations of your existing marketing tools.
 Instead, use signage that is culturally relevant and linguistically appropriate to the community you are trying to reach.

 By catering your messaging to a specific community, you can better communicate the details of your event.
 For example, some groups may prefer to focus on environmental stewardship, while others might emphasize spending time outdoors with loved ones.